zy0929/zy0929.github.io/_pages/about.md

 My research interests include AI for neuroscience, EEG decoding, and deep learning.

 # 🔥 News
-- *2026.04*: &nbsp;🎉 Our paper "Training-Driven Representational Geometry Modularization Predicts Brain Alignment in Language Models" is accepted by **CogSCI 2026**!
+- *2026.04*: &nbsp;🎉 Our paper "Training-Driven Representational Geometry Modularization Predicts Brain Alignment in Language Models" is accepted by **CogSCI 2026 (Oral)**!
 - *2025.07*: &nbsp;🎉 Our paper "Reward-optimizing learning using stochastic release plasticity" is accepted by **Frontiers in Neural Circuits**!

 # 📝 Publications